mjahanshahi/mjahanshahi.github.io/content/home/about.md

 +++

-# Biography
+# About Me

-Maryam is a research scientist at TapRecruit, a platform that uses AI and automation tools to bring efficiency and fairness to the recruiting process.
-Her graduate studies were focussed on characterizing molecular regulators of organ size control.
-Maryam’s long-term research goal is to reduce bias in decision-making by using a combination of computational linguistics, machine learning and behavioral economics methods.
+My name is Maryam Jahanshahi and I'm a research scientist at [TapRecruit](https://www.taprecruit.co), a software company that uses AI and automation tools to bring efficiency and fairness to the recruiting process.
+The goal of my research program is to find ways to reduce bias in decision-making by using insights from different disciplines including computational linguistics, machine learning and behavioral science.

+I previously worked as a research scientist at the interface between cancer and developmental biology.
+I characterized molecular regulators of organ size control as part of my graduate research.